aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to TXT via Java" h2="Convert PDF file to TXT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to TXT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to TXT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate PDF to TXT conversion feature in their Java applications.
+It consists of two APIs, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to convert PDF to TXT.

+The first step involves using Aspose.PDF for Java to render PDF to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents without any external dependencies.
+It provides a wide range of features such as PDF to image conversion, text extraction, form filling, document signing, and more.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to TXT.
+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in various formats such as XLSX, XLS, CSV, and ODS.
+It provides a wide range of features such as data validation, formula calculation, chart creation, and more.

+By using Aspose.Total for Java, developers can easily integrate PDF to TXT conversion feature in their Java applications.
+It is a reliable and cost-effective solution that can be used to create, edit, and convert PDF documents with ease.
+Furthermore, it is a secure and reliable solution that ensures the safety of your data.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}